MARTIN WONG: MALICIOUS MISCHIEF

 Historian, professor and researcher with extensive curatorial work with more than 150 exhibitions at museums, art centers and biennials in Latin America and Europe.
 He is involved in projects that question issues related language and to rethink decoloniality, both in the field of museums and in that of dissident sexual practices based on feminist and queer theory.

-He was also the Artistic Director of the MALBA (Buenos Aires, 2014-18), Chief Curator and Director of the MUSAC (Leon, 2003-13) and a Member of the Board of the CIMAM and the Istanbul Biennial (2017-22).
+He was also the Artistic Director of the MALBA (Buenos Aires, 2014-18), Chief Curator and Director of the MUSAC (Leon, 2003-13).
+Curator of the 11th Berlin Biennale (2018- 2020) and the Chilean Pavilion of the 58th Venice Biennale (2019).
+Member of the Board of the CIMAM and the Istanbul Biennial (2017-22).
 He received the honour of being a Guest Professor at the Institute for Art in Context (Berlin University of the Arts, 2019-20).

 Currently he is co-curating the exhibition: Action / Gesture / Paint: a global story of the women of abstraction 1940-1970 at Whitechapel Gallery, London; Van Gogh Museum; Arles and Kunsthalle Bielefeld (2023- 2024,) and producing the most comprehensive publication about the queer Chilean artist Francisco Copello.

 On November 2022, for the 60th anniversary of CIMAM, he is Head of Contents for CIMAM Congress at Palma de Mallorca.